BA 203-204 Principles of Accounting I and II 6 Cr

 BA 377 Small Business Management 3 Cr

 This course is designed to develop the student’s understanding of the economic and social environment with which the small firm functions and the influence this has on decision making.
-Offered summer session.
+Fall semester.
+Fulfills Writing Intensive requirement.

 BA 411 Investment Management 3 Cr

 A study of the basic concepts of investing.
 Topics covered include the stock and bond markets, commodities, options, money market funds, and mutual funds.
 An analysis of investment strategies and portfolio management as they apply to both the small and large investor.
-Prerequisite: BA 313 recommended.
-Fall semester.
+Prerequisite: BA 313 rec- ommended.
+Spring semester.

+CAPSTONE COURSE FOR FINANCE MAJOR.
 Examines variables relevant to financial problems.
-Develops skills, techniques and judgment necessary to make financial decisions.
-CAPSTONE COURSE FOR FINANCE MAJOR.
-MOST FINANCE COURSES SHOULD BE TAKEN PRIOR TO THIS COURSE.
+Develops skills, techniques, and judgment necessary to make financial decisions.

 The class familiarizes students with basic concepts in the use of computer applications as management information systems for businesses.
-It emphasizes database concepts and practices and use of networks as tools of communication and collaboration.
+It em- phasizes database design and concepts with spreadsheets for analysis and reporting of information.
 Managing technological change, ethics and security are also covered.
 Hands on projects include using MS Office for presentation, spreadsheet and database applications.
-Two one-hour lectures and a one hour lab each week.
-Offered each semester.
+Each semester.

 EC 201-202 Principles of Economics 6 Cr

-Basic economic principles of individual and business decision making concerning the use of resources and products in the market setting of the U.S. economy.
+Basic economic principles of individual and business decision making con- cerning the use of resources and products in the market setting of the U.S. economy.
 Fundamentals of supply and demand and microeconomics are emphasized first semester.
 Fundamentals of macroeconomics is the focus of the second semester.
-Covers role of government and Federal Reserve system in achieving full employment and price stability, international economics, and balance of payment problems.
-Prerequisite: MA 117.
-Offered annually; students may begin in either semester.
+Covers role of government and Federal Reserve system in achieving full employment and price stability, international eco- nomics, and balance of payment problems.
+Prerequisite: MA 207, Statistics.

 EC 309 Financial Markets and Institutions 3 Cr